AssetFetch/spec/spec.md

 ### 7.7.2. `store.archive`

+This datablock indicates that this component represents an archive, containing other component files.
+More about the handling in the [import and handling section](#8-implementation-analysis-and-handling).

 | Field                  | Format  | Requirement                       | Description                                                                                                                       |
 | ---------------------- | ------- | --------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |
 | `bytes_compressed`     | integer | MAY                               | The length of the archive in bytes.                                                                                               |